 ./apic catalogs:list --org $CEQUENCE_IBM_ORGANIZATION --server $CEQUENCE_IBM_SERVER

-- To get the list of spaces within a catalog, run the following command.
+To retrieve the list of spaces within a catalog, run the following command.

 ./apic spaces:list --org $CEQUENCE_IBM_ORGANIZATION --server $CEQUENCE_IBM_SERVER --catalog <catalog-name>

-To exclude specific APIs, add a property called isExcludedFromCequenceGlobalPolicy with a value of true at the API level or Catalog level.
+To exclude specific APIs from the Cequence Global Policy, add a property called isExcludedFromCequenceGlobalPolicy with a value of true at the API level or Catalog level.
 This property can only be modified from the IBM APIC UI.

-- From the Gateway tab, click the + icon next to Properties.
+- From the Gateway tab, select the + icon next to Properties.

 Installing Cequence global policies

-Global Policies can only be deployed via the CLI.
+Global Policies can only be deployed through the CLI.
 Run the following commands from the $CEQUENCE_APIC_HOME/scripts directory.

 Monitor the output for any errors.
-When the script finishes running, check for a success message.
+When the script finishes running, confirm that a success message appears.

-Send a curl or Postman request to any API deployed in a space or catalog where the plugin or policy is enabled.
+To confirm that the integration is working, send a curl or Postman request to any API deployed in a catalog or space where the plugin or policy is enabled.

-When the value of CEQUENCE_ENABLE_CUSTOM_RESPONSE_HEADERS is true, the response headers will contain x-cequence-headers.
+When CEQUENCE_ENABLE_CUSTOM_RESPONSE_HEADERS is set to true, the response headers include x-cequence-headers.

-Navigate to the transactions view of the Cequence UAP platform to confirm that transactions appear.
+From the Cequence UAP platform, navigate to the transactions view and confirm that transactions appear.

 Rollback

-Use the rollback script to delete all the Cequence resources you created.
-You can also delete the API, Product, Consumer Org, Catalog, and User Registry manually on the dashboard.
+Use the rollback script to delete all Cequence resources created during installation.
+You can also delete the API, Product, Consumer Org, Catalog, and User Registry manually from the dashboard.

-Note: Global policies can only be removed from the CLI.
+Note: Global policies can only be removed through the CLI.

-To use the script to roll back the installation, set the value of the CEQUENCE_IBM_DELETE_GLOBAL_POLICIES variable to true, then run the script from the $CEQUENCE_APIC_HOME/scripts directory.
+To roll back the installation using the script, in the .env file set the value of CEQUENCE_IBM_DELETE_GLOBAL_POLICIES to true, then run the following command from the $CEQUENCE_APIC_HOME/scripts directory.

 ./rollback.sh